avinr193/egc_webapp/README.md

 COMING SOON:
 1. How to set-up the database from scratch (structure)
-2. How to define admins (must be reworked in the app, currently hardcoded)
-3. How to modify the app to run with different schools
+2. How to modify the app to run with different schools
-4. How to deal with dependency issues (a little messy currently)
+3. How to deal with dependency issues (a little messy currently)

 Other TO-DO:
 1. Rework all React components to proper usage (big optimization potential)